Millennium Force

 Millennium Force is a steel roller coaster located at Cedar Point amusement park in Sandusky, Ohio, United States.
 Manufactured by Intamin, it was the park's fourteenth roller coaster when it opened in 2000, dating back to the opening of Blue Streak in 1964.
 Upon completion, Millennium Force broke five world records and was the world's first giga coaster, a term coined by Intamin and Cedar Point to represent a roller coaster that exceeds 300 ft in height.
 It was briefly the tallest and fastest in the world until Steel Dragon 2000 opened later the same year.
 The ride is also the third-longest roller coaster in North America following The Beast at Kings Island and Fury 325 at Carowinds.

 Millennium Force features a 310 ft cable lift hill with a 300 ft drop, two tunnels, three overbanked turns, and three hills.
 The coaster also has a top speed of 93 mph.
 Since its debut, Millennium Force has been voted the number one steel roller coaster ten times in Amusement Today's annual Golden Ticket Awards.
-Although Millennium Force has been surpassed in height and speed, it remains one of the tallest and fastest coasters in the world.
+Millennium Force remains the sixth fastest, sixth tallest, and seventh longest roller coaster in operation.